Congrats on your new machine!

 Creating a Droplet

-The DigitalOcean droplet you create will depend on the coins you intend to support.
+The DigitalOcean droplet you create will depend on which coins you intend to support.
 Options are: Bitcoin, Ethereum, Zcash, Bitcoin Cash, Dash, and Litecoin.

-For either configuration, add a block storage volume for 250 GB.
+If you are running Ethereum, add a block storage volume for 350 GB.

 Check the additional option for monitoring.
 Click 'New SSH Key' and paste your public SSH key that was generated earlier.